Felix Jones

-Felix Jones Jr. (born May 8, 1987) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys and Pittsburgh Steelers.
-He played college football at the University of Arkansas and was drafted by the Cowboys in the first round of the 2008 NFL Draft.
+Felix Jones Jr. (born May 8, 1987) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys and Pittsburgh Steelers.
+He played college football for the Arkansas Razorbacks, earning consensus All-American honors in 2007.
+He was selected by the Cowboys in the first round of the 2008 NFL draft.

-Early years
+Early life

 Jones was born in Tulsa, Oklahoma.
 He attended Booker T. Washington High School in Tulsa, where he was a standout in football and track.
 As a junior, he sustained a broken ankle early in the season, but still managed to rack up 800 yards rushing and 20 touchdowns.
 He was named the Tulsa World Player of the Year following his senior season, after rushing for 2,282 yards and 48 touchdowns, leading his squad to a 13-1 record and a state runner-up finish.

 In track & field, Jones competed as a sprinter and jumper.
 He recorded a personal-best time of 10.87 seconds in the 100 meters, and was a member of the 4 × 100 m relay (43.30 s).
 In jumping events, he cleared 1.89 meters in high jump and 6.73 meters in the long jump.

 Regarded as a four-star recruit by Rivals.com, he was ranked as the No. 19 athlete in the nation and the No. 4 overall player in the state of Oklahoma.
 He chose to attend Arkansas over scholarship offers from Tennessee, Oklahoma State and LSU.

 College career

-Jones attended the University of Arkansas, where he majored in kinesiology and played for the Razorbacks.
+Jones attended the University of Arkansas, where he played for the Razorbacks.
 While serving primarily as the back-up for All-American and two-time Doak Walker Award winner Darren McFadden, Jones was used in a variety of ways alongside McFadden and fullback Peyton Hillis in the Arkansas backfield.

-In the Wildhog formation, Jones was used as a runner, receiver, blocker, or simply a decoy.
+In the Wild Hog formation, Jones was used as a runner, receiver, blocker, or simply a decoy.
 Jones gained fame for his ability in returning kickoffs, returning four kicks for touchdowns during his college career.

+2005 season

+In his collegiate debut, Jones had eight carries for 137 yards and a touchdown, which was an 80-yarder, against Missouri State.
+On October 8, against Louisiana-Monroe, he had 14 carries for 102 yards and two touchdowns.
+On November 19 against Mississippi State, he had a 100-yard kickoff return for a touchdown.
+Overall, in the 2005 season, Jones had 99 carries for 626 rushing yards and three rushing touchdowns to go along with eight receptions for 100 receiving yards.